 The well publicised problems the DC-10 experienced in mid-1979, when its AOC was withdrawn, and the infamous crash of sistership ZK-NZP into Mt Erebus in Antarctica that November did the trijet no favours in Air New Zealand service.
 Additionally, McDonnell Douglas' failure to follow up with a larger longer ranged variant helped push the kiwi flag carrier into the arms of the 747.
 The result was that the Tens were gradually sold with NZN leaving the fleet in April 1981 sold to International Lease Finance Corp.

-In 1980 Western Airlines became a transatlantic airline when it started Honolulu-Anchorage-London Gatwick services using its DC-10-10s.
-The series 10 wasn’t however ideal for such a route and in April 1981 WAL leased a series 30 from ILFC which became N821L ‘The Londoner’.
-In that year the routing was changed into a direct Denver-London service but the route wasn’t a success and all transatlantic operations were stopped in 1982.
+In 1980 the US trunk airline Western Airlines became a transatlantic airline when it started Honolulu-Anchorage-London Gatwick services using its DC-10-10s.
+The series 10 wasn’t ideal for such a route and in April 1981 WAL leased a series 30 from ILFC which became N821L ‘The Londoner’.
+This was the same aircraft that had been ZK-NZN.

-This DC-10 was returned to ILFC by 1985 and she quickly joined American as N144AA.
+This DC-10 was returned to ILFC on December, 28 1984 and she quickly joined American as N144AA.
 She went on to provide sterling service and wasn’t retired until 2000 after 20,297 landings and 103,400 hours.